Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 An abandoned church on Île du Coin, Peros Banhos atoll – Photo LT

-In 2016, the British government apologised for “The manner in which the Chagossian community was removed from the Territory in the 1960s and 1970s, and the way they were treated.”
-In 2017, the UN General Assembly referred the territorial dispute between the UK and Mauritius over the Chagos Islands to the International Court of Justice.
-In 2019, the ICJ ruled that the UK’s separation of the islands from Mauritius in 1965 had not been lawful, and that the UK must transfer them back to Mauritius.
-Against this background, the UK’s 2022 announcement that it would open negotiations with Mauritius about the Chagos Islands looked eminently sensible.
+In October 2016, the British government under Conservative Prime Minister Theresa May apologised for “The manner in which the Chagossian community was removed from the Territory in the 1960s and 1970s, and the way they were treated.”
+A year later, in 2017, the UN General Assembly referred the territorial dispute between the UK and Mauritius over the Chagos Islands to the International Court of Justice.
+In 2019, the ICJ ruled that the UK’s separation of the islands from Mauritius in 1965 had not been lawful.
+They ruled that the UK must transfer them back to Mauritius.
+Against this background, the UK’s 2022 announcement of negotiations with Mauritius about the Chagos Islands looked eminently sensible.
+No-one made much of a fuss about the announcement.

 A risk to the US military?

-Perhaps conscious that past UK governments had argued that UK sovereignty over BIOT was key to the operation of the base on Diego Garcia, the British government on 3 October 2024 released an additional statement.
-It argues that the deal will strengthen, rather than weaken, the legal basis of the US-run base.
-“For the first time in more than 50 years,” it says, “the status of the base will be undisputed and legally secure, following a political agreement between the UK and Mauritius.”
-This sounds plausible, pending sight of the “treaty and supporting legal instruments” described in the joint statement.
+The British government must have been conscious that past governments had argued UK sovereignty over BIOT was vital for the base on Diego Garcia.
+On 3 October 2024, they released an additional statement.
+It argued that the deal would strengthen, rather than weaken, the legal basis of the US-run base.
+“For the first time in more than 50 years,” it said, “the status of the base will be undisputed and legally secure, following a political agreement between the UK and Mauritius.”
+This sounded plausible, pending sight of the “treaty and supporting legal instruments” described in the joint statement.

-The impact on the military value of the US Diego Garcia base, too, will depend on the details of the agreement.
-Does it place any restrictions on military use of the “outer islands” of BIOT?
+The impact of the proposed deal on the military value of the US base would depend on the details.
+It is not clear whether the deal placed any restrictions on military use of the “outer islands” of BIOT.
 These include the Egmont Islands (depopulated in the 1930s); the Peros Banhos atoll; and the Salomon atoll.
 The latter were both depopulated as part of the removals of the 1970s.
 They are the likeliest spots for any resettlement.
 Geography is important.
 BIOT is a group of atolls about 230 km from north to south and a bit over half as wide.
-Diego Garcia is around 2,150 km from Mauritius.
 Peros Banhos and the Salomons are around 230 km away from Diego Garcia, Egmont Island around 140 km.
+Diego Garcia, the closest large island to Mauritius, is nonetheless around 2,000 km away.

 It is open to debate whether civilian resettlement of the outer islands would affect the military value of Diego Garcia.
 Military use of the outer islands by a hostile power would be another matter.
-But it seems unlikely that the agreement would allow this.
-The US, which will have been consulted at every step of the negotiations, has welcomed the deal.
-So has India.
+It has at no stage seemed likely that any agreement between the UK and Mauritius would allow this.
+But I have not managed to track down any documentation on this.
+Comments, or further information, welcome.

 Should the Chagossians have been consulted?